donejs/donejs/docs/guide.md

 "main": "pmo/main.stache!done-autorender"
 ```

-Then start the application with
+Then we can start the application with

 > npm start